What is Medicaid Spend Down and How Does it Work?

 Each state defines specifically which expenses can be used to spend down excess income or assets.
 Generally, expenses for medically necessary services and equipment are allowed.
 These include doctor visits, therapy appointments, co-payments and deductibles for medical insurance, surgeries, medical equipment, eye exams, and prescriptions.

-As it relates to life insurance, a whole life policy with a face value of less than $1,500 won’t be counted as an asset for Medicaid eligibility.
+As it relates to life insurance, a permanent policy with a face value of less than $1,500 won’t be counted as an asset for Medicaid eligibility.
 However, a policy with a face value above $1,500 will have its cash surrender value counted as an available asset.
 To avoid this issue, some people may instead choose to lapse their policy so they can become eligible for Medicaid benefits.
 This is a major mistake, as choosing to sell the life insurance policy may yield far more money than would be received through Medicaid benefits.

 How much is my policy worth?